Brian Welsh

 Brian Welsh (born 23 February 1969) is a Scottish football coach and former player, who is currently owner and head coach of American club Northern Virginia United.
-He began his playing career with Dundee United, where he made 140 league appearances and was part of the team that won the 1994 Scottish Cup Final.
+He began his playing career with Dundee United, where he made 140 league appearances and was part of the team that won the 1994 Scottish Cup final.
 He joined Hibernian in 1996, where he spent three years, before ending his career with brief spells at Stenhousemuir, Clydebank and Cowdenbeath.
 He also represented the Scotland under-19 team.

 Welsh returned to Cowdenbeath as manager from 2006 to 2008 and later became Head of Youth Development at Livingston, where he was also briefly caretaker manager, before emigrating to the United States.

 Playing career

 Welsh began his career with Dundee United, making his debut in the 1986–87 season.
-During that season, Welsh was part of the Scotland under-19 team who reached the semi-finals of the UEFA European Under-19 Football Championship, losing 1–0 to Italy.
+During that season, Welsh was part of the Scotland under-19 team who reached the semi-finals of the UEFA European Under-19 Championship, losing 1–0 to Italy.
 The following year, he reached the quarter-finals of the World Youth Championship, losing on penalties to West Germany.
 Welsh became a regular in the United side in 1993–94 and helped the club win the Scottish Cup for the first time, particularly by scoring in the semi-final against Aberdeen.
 He then experienced relegation in 1995 and subsequent promotion with the club.
 Welsh scored a crucial goal in a promotion play-off match against Partick Thistle in 1996.

 In August 1996 Welsh left Dundee United to join Hibernian for a £200,000 transfer fee.
 Leaving Hibernian after three years, Welsh subsequently had spells with Stenhousemuir, Clydebank and finally Cowdenbeath, before retiring in 2002.

 Welsh began legal proceedings against Malcolm Morrison, who was employed as Hibernian club doctor during his time with the club, in 2008.
 He claimed that an injection administered by Morrison had ruined his career, and an out-of-court settlement for a "substantial sum" was reached.